Konstantin-e/toronto_zoo/README.md

 # toronto_zoo

-an attempt to replicate a website without looking into its source code
+an attempt to replicate the design of a website without looking into its source code

 <img src="screenshot/screenshot.png" width="500">